-Presbyopia is diagnosed by a basic eye exam, which is generally administered by an ophthalmologist or an optometrist.
+Presbyopia is diagnosed by a basic eye exam.
 A complete eye exam involves a series of tests.
-Your eye doctor likely will put drops in your eyes to dilate your pupils, which may make your eyes more light sensitive for a few hours after the exam.
+Your eye doctor likely will put drops in your eyes to dilate your pupils.
+This may make your eyes more light sensitive for a few hours after the exam.
 Dilation enables your doctor to more easily evaluate the inside of your eyes.

-Your doctor may use various instruments, aim bright lights at your eyes and request that you look through an array of lenses to test your distance and close-up vision.
+Your doctor may use various instruments, aim bright lights at your eyes and ask you to look through several lenses to test your distance and close-up vision.
 Each test allows your doctor to evaluate a different aspect of your vision.

 - Two to four years between ages 40 and 54

 - One to three years between ages 55 and 64